Acute Gastritis Workup

 Imaging Studies

-Thick folds are defined by a size greater than 5 mm in caliber.
+Thick folds are defined by a size larger than 5 mm in caliber.
 These folds are measured on radiographs with the stomach moderately distended.
 If thick folds are found in a patient who is symptomatic, H pylori is generally involved.

 Nodularity of the gastric mucosa (bumpy appearance) is a second sign of acute or subacute gastritis.
 Its origin is uncertain.
 Nodules may represent erosions that have epithelialized (healed) but still have the associated edema.
 Compared with benign neoplastic polyps, gastritis-related nodules are smaller, and their edges are less well defined.
 They taper onto the adjacent mucosa, and they are seen most often in the distal stomach.
 Nodules due to gastritis are referred to as inflammatory.
 They generally line up on the folds of the gastric antrum and are a characteristic appearance of gastritis.

 Gastric erosions are noted to be one of the most specific signs of gastritis.
 Erosions may be linear or serpiginous.
 They may be accompanied by edema and may be seen on or near the greater curvature of the stomach.
-A double-contrast examination usually is required to best reveal gastric erosions.
+A double-contrast examination is usually required to best reveal gastric erosions.

 Double-contrast barium radiography can demonstrate the nematodes that cause anisakidosis.